Junkers Ju 88: Eastern Front

 In the north, the VVS North-Western Front lost 465 aircraft on the ground, 148 of them bombers, to the Ju 88s of KG 1.
 A further 33 were damaged.
 Out of a total of 1,720 aircraft deployed by the VVS Northern Front on 22 June, it lost 890 and a further 187 suffered battle damage in eight days.
 The Ju 88s units helped virtually destroy Soviet airpower in the northern sector.
 Again, the Ju 88 demonstrated its dive-bombing capability.
 Along with He 111s from KG 55, Ju 88s from KG 51 and 54 destroyed some 220 trucks and 40 tanks on 1 July, which helped repulse the Soviet South Western Front's offensive.
 The Ju 88s destroyed most rail links during interdiction missions in the area, allowing Panzergruppe 1 to maintain the pace of its advance.

 Ju 88 units operating over the Baltic states during the battle for Estonia inflicted severe losses on Soviet shipping, with the same dive-bombing tactics used over Norway, France and Britain.
 KGr 806 sank the Soviet destroyer Karl Marx on 8 August 1941 in Loksa Bay Tallinn.
 On 28 August the Ju 88s had more success when KG 77 and KGr 806 sank the 2,026 grt steamer Vironia, the 2,317 grt Lucerne, the 1,423 grt Atis Kronvalds and the ice breaker Krišjānis Valdemārs (2,250 grt).
 The rest of the Soviet "fleet", were forced to change course.
 This took them through a heavily mined area.
 As a result, 21 Soviet warships, including five destroyers, struck mines and sank.
 On 29 August, the Ju 88s accounted for the transport ships Vtoraya Pyatiletka (3,974 grt), Kalpaks (2,190 grt) and Leningradsovet (1,270 grt) sunk.
 In addition, the ships Ivan Papanin, Saule, Kazakhstan and the Serp i Molot were damaged.
 Some 5,000 Soviet soldiers were lost.

+Another key use of the Ju 88 was against the Arctic convoys bringing supplies to the Soviets via the ports of Murmansk and Archangel.
+Effective attacks against these convoys did not commence until late March 1942; convoys after this point would often lose ships to air-launched torpedoes.
+Convoy PQ 17 reportedly lost 23 out of 34 ships, which was partially attributed to attacks by Ju 88s.
+Later convoys with heavier escorts, which sometimes included aircraft carriers, proved to be far more costly to attack.

 The Mediterranean

-Ju 88s first arrived in Sicily in 1940, from which they attacked allied shipping in the Mediterranean and took part in the bombing of Malta during the Siege of Malta.